gds-data-school/katacoda-scenarios/mongodb/step_aggregation.md

 Hint: modify the previous query and use the `$out` aggregation operator.
 Like the others operators, you can find its guide in the `MongoDB` official [documentation](https://docs.mongodb.com/manual/reference/operator/aggregation/out/).

-### Exercise 6
+### Exercise 6 (optional, do to this exercise if you finish all the scenario, including the next steps!)
-Create a new `aggregations.actors_genres` collection, in which is stored the list and the count of the movies grouped by actor and genre, sorted by actor and the by genre, descending.
+Create a new `aggregations.actors_genres` collection, in which is stored the list and the count of the movies grouped by actor and genre, sorted by the count (desc), actor (asc) and genre (asc).

-The final TODO result and structure must be the following:
+The final result and structure must be the like following:
 ```
 { "_id" : ObjectId("5f4a118594ac7614919532bd"), "actor" : "Édgar Ramírez", "genre" : "Action", "count_movies" : 2, "list_movies" : [ "Zero Dark Thirty", "Wrath of the Titans" ]  }
 ```
-*Optional: you can filter out some output dirty records you find*
+*Optional: you can filter out some output dirty records you find by using $nin operator or regex*

 Hint: to obtain the `list_movies` field consult the `$group` operator [guide](https://docs.mongodb.com/manual/reference/operator/aggregation/group/).
+Tip: add the $out operator to the pipeline only when you're satisfied with the result.

+You will notice (especially if you are using regex to filter out dirty records) that the query runs a bit slow.
+[Create an index](https://docs.mongodb.com/manual/reference/method/db.collection.createIndex/) on the 'cast' field and run again the query.
+You will notice that the query will run a lot faster.